japila-books/apache-spark-internals/docs/rdd/spark-rdd-shuffle.md

 TIP: Read the official documentation about the topic {url-spark-docs}/rdd-programming-guide.html#shuffle-operations[Shuffle operations].
 It is _still_ better than this page.

-*Shuffling* is a process of link:spark-rdd-partitions.adoc[redistributing data across partitions] (aka _repartitioning_) that may or may not cause moving data across JVM processes or even over the wire (between executors on separate machines).
+*Shuffling* is a process of spark-rdd-partitions.md[redistributing data across partitions] (aka _repartitioning_) that may or may not cause moving data across JVM processes or even over the wire (between executors on separate machines).

 Shuffling is the process of data transfer between stages.